shyye/java-tdd-oop-encapsulation/README.md

 Additionally, don't worry about creating complex logic.
 The focus of this exercise is at an encapsulation level, we don't need to see a method that can actually recharge a lithium battery!

 ```
-As a parent,
-I want to buy my son a remote control toy car from your shop.
+I have a remote controlled car:

-I want to be able to choose the colour of the car.
+I want to be able to decide on the colour of the car.

 I want to be able to choose between rechargable and disposable batteries.